davidbetz/dff/README.md

 For example, if **"SnippetViewer.aspx?id={id}"** was the **DefaultEntryLinkTemplate**, then the **{id}** would be replaced with the ID of the entry.
 So, clicking on item 28 in the feed would take you to "**SnippetViewer.aspx?id=28**".
 You could also use **{title}** or **{description}** if you needed to, though **{id}** will probably be used more than anything else.

-**SnippetViewer.aspx** is provided as an example of what could be used to display snippets.
-You could either use this page (with some rather extensive styling) or you could create your own page and completely change the value of **DefaultEntryLinkTemplate**.
+**SnippetViewer.aspx** is provided as an example of what could be used to display snippets.Â  You could either use this page (with some rather extensive styling) or you could create your own page and completely change the value of **DefaultEntryLinkTemplate**.

 ### Custom Link Templates

-Now, say you wanted this, and only this, feed to have links going to a page you created, but you didn't want to change the **DefaultEntryLinkTemplate** as that would affect all feeds.
-Perhaps you setup a SQLMonitor.aspx page that will help you monitor your system.
+Now, say you wanted this, and only this, feed to have links going to a page you created, but you didn't want to change the **DefaultEntryLinkTemplate** as that would affect all feeds.Â  Perhaps you setup a SQLMonitor.aspx page that will help you monitor your system.
 Assuming that you can send paramaters to the page, you can use your own custom template by altering the feed creation statement:

     select Id=0, Title=name, Description=description, LinkTemplate='SQLMonitor.aspx?SqlJobId={id}' from msdb.dbo.sysjobs where enabled = 1